Spontaneity is great, but preparing in advance can save you plenty of time and money.

 The time between December and early March is suitable for winter sports and trekking.
 Temperatures vary between 34°F and 40°F, with January being the coldest month of the year.

 Spring is more forgiving with tourists from a temperature standpoint.
 However, make sure you come prepared for rains and climate shifts.
-Same goes for autumn.
+The same goes for autumn.

 As for summer, temperatures rise pretty high.
 They can go up to an average of 71°F, 79°F by the Black Sea coast.